se-sic/cppstats/README.md

-* When cppstats computes general stats (`--kind general` parameter), the reported granularity function level (GRANFL) also accounts for conditional elements within an array initialization or conditional field initialization when creating a struct variable.
+* When cppstats computes general stats (`--kind general` parameter), the reported granularity function level (GRANFL) also accounts for conditional elements within an array initialization or conditional field initializations when creating a struct variable.
 Example (for array):

 ```c
 static const struct squashfs_decompressor *decompressor[] = {